The video tutorial describing the Aligning Tools functionalities:

 In order to use the Aligning Tools mode select it from the Main Mode selection menu:

-The Aligning Tools mode provides two operations:
+The Aligning Tools mode provides two similarity-based operations:

 - Align Similar (Stack) – aligns the selected islands, so that islands which are similar are stacked on top of each other.

 - Split Overlapping Islands – methodically move overlapping islands to adjacent tiles (in the +X axis direction), so that no selected islands are overlapping each other after the operation is done.